 The Gunthorps are the second-largest employer in their rural county, only behind the college located a mere 2-miles away, and who they supply much of the meat prepared for students attending the college!
 They proudly employ 30 full-time and 15-part time employees, including 5 family members.
 Owner and father Greg Gunthorp has been a vocal spokesman for sustainable and regenerative agriculture since they started raising pigs in 1998.
 Daughter Kara runs marketing and wholesale accounts, and son Evan runs the processing facility.
 The entire Gunthorp family walks the walk and talks the talk to make a difference in their rural community and beyond through sustainable, regenerative agriculture.

-Read more about Rafter W Ranch on their website here.
+Learn more about Capriole on their website here.

 Sign up below to get notified.